For the Majority,

 two-thirds majority of MPs.
 How can it be legal to then amend this

 law, changing the "two-thirds" requirement, to just a

 single vote?
 Surely to amend the FTPA in this way, should itself

 need a two-thirds majority of MPs.
-Has Johnson acted illegally again?
+Most laws stipulate what the

 are a dangerous notion anyway.
 Laws made in Parliament are supposed